mindersec/minder/docs/docs/tutorials/remediations.md

 ## Creating a profile with `remediate: on`

 At the moment, Minder doesn't support editing profiles.
-In order to create the same profile just with `remediate: on`, you need to delete the old profile and create a new one.
+In order to create the same profile with `remediate: on`, you need to delete the existing profile and create a new one.

 Get the currently installed profiles: